Illauriel/voxel_shader/README.md

 While originally stored in the `addons` folder following the convention of Zylann's voxelgame demo, you can place this shader anywhere in your Godot project structure.
 The shader uses includes from the voxelgame demo, so you also have to clone or download it and copy the necessary includes into your project.

+There's an example of setting up the material on VoxelTerrain included in the repository.
+All textures used in atlases are CC0, taken from <https://ambientcg.com/>.
+For the example to work out of the box, copy the *zylann.voxel* folder from [voxelgame demo](https://github.com/Zylann/voxelgame) into *addons* subfolder of your test project

 ## Features

 - Dual texture atlas system: separate sets for 'side' and 'top' textures